Detecting Hallucinated Content in Conditional Neural Sequence Generation: Introduction

 \section{Introduction}

-Neural sequence models have achieved impressive breakthroughs in a wide range of applications, including free-form question answering~\citep{fan2019eli5}, machine translation \citep{vaswani2017attention,wu2016google} and text summarization \citep{rothe2020leveraging}.
-Although these models can generate fluent sentences that are even sometimes \emph{preferred} to human-written content \citep{laubli-etal-2018-machine,brown2020language}, recent work has also shown that they lack global logical consistency~\citep{gary2020gpt3}, sometimes degenerate to dull and repetitive outputs~\citep{welleck2019neural} and can often hallucinate content that is not entailed by the input~\citep{maynez_acl20}.
-In this paper, we focus on the faithfulness of machine outputs in conditional sequence generation tasks, aiming to automatically identify and quantify content in the output that is not faithful to the input text.
+Neural sequence models for tasks such as data-to-text generation~\citep{puduppully2019data}, machine translation (MT; \citet{vaswani2017attention,wu2016google}) and text summarization \citep{rothe2020leveraging} can often generate fluent text that is sometimes \emph{preferred} to human-written content \citep{laubli-etal-2018-machine,brown2020language}.
+However, they also often generate texts that lack global logical consistency~\citep{gary2020gpt3}, are dull and repetitive~\citep{welleck2019neural}, or contain hallucinated content that is not entailed by the input~\citep{maynez_acl20,martindale2019identifying}.
+In this paper, we focus on tackling the latter problem, aiming to automatically identify and quantify content in the output that is not faithful to the input text.

-This risk of generating unfaithful content impedes the safe deployment of neural sequence generation models.
+The risk of generating unfaithful content impedes the safe deployment of neural sequence generation models.
 The first step to building models that do not suffer from these failures is the assessment and identification of such hallucinated outputs.
-Prior work has shown that standard metrics used for sequence evaluation~\citep{maynez_acl20,wang-sennrich-2020-exposure} do not correlate well with the faithfulness of model outputs, and very recent efforts~\citep{maynez_acl20,durmus-etal-2020-feqa,wang-etal-2020-asking} have started to develop automatic metrics to measure the faithfulness of output sequences.
-These methods use an external semantic model, e.g. for question-answering or textual entailment, to score faithfulness.
-However, these scores do not directly measure the number of hallucinated tokens and only correlate weakly with human judgements due to compounded errors.
+Prior work has shown that standard metrics used for text evaluation, such as BLEU scores \citep{Papineni:2002,post-2018-call}, ROUGE \citep{lin:2004:ACLsummarization} and BERTScore \citep{zhang2019bertscore}, do not correlate well with the faithfulness of model outputs~\citep{maynez_acl20,wang-sennrich-2020-exposure,tian2019sticking}.
+They also require reference output text, limiting their applicability in a deployed system at run-time.
+Very recent efforts have started to develop automatic metrics to measure the faithfulness of output sequences using external semantic models, e.g. the question-generation and question-answering systems~\citep{wang-etal-2020-asking,durmus-etal-2020-feqa} or textual entailment inference models~\citep{maynez_acl20}, to score faithfulness tailored for abstractive text summarization.
+However, these scores do not directly identify hallucinated tokens and only correlate weakly with human judgements.